.

 All participants must be able to:

-- Enjoy being outdoors most of the day in variable weather, in the potential presence of wild animals and insects.
+• Enjoy being outdoors most of the day in variable weather, in the potential presence of wild animals and insects.

-- Comfortable entering/exiting a small boat from the beach in ankle-deep water.
+• Comfortable entering/exiting a small boat from the beach in ankle-deep water.
 This includes the ability to step up and into the boat about 1m off the ground without the assistance of a ladder.

-- Comfortable entering/exiting a small boat while at sea using a ladder (for whale shark snorkeling).
+• Comfortable entering/exiting a small boat while at sea using a ladder (for whale shark snorkeling).

-- Utilize all snorkeling equipment recommended or required by industry standards, including mask, fins, snorkel, and a wetsuit
+• Utilize all snorkeling equipment recommended or required by industry standards, including mask, fins, snorkel, and a wetsuit.

-- Tolerate 30°C (85°F) heat, strong sun, and dry, desert conditions.
+• Tolerate 30°C (85°F) heat, strong sun, and dry desert conditions.

-- Carry personal daily supplies such as lunch, water, and some small field equipment.
+• Carry personal daily supplies such as lunch, water, and some small field equipment.

-- Climb into and down out of a minibus and ride, seated with the seatbelt fastened, for up to 3 hours on 2–3 days during the team
+• Climb into and down out of a minibus and ride, seated with the seatbelt fastened, for up to 3 hours on 2–3 days during the team.

-- Follow verbal and/or visual instructions independently or with the assistance of a companion.
+• Follow verbal and/or visual instructions independently or with the assistance of a companion.

-- Take an active role in your own safety by recognizing and avoiding hazards if and when they arise (including, but not limited to, those described in Earthwatch materials and safety briefings).
+• Take an active role in your safety by recognizing and avoiding hazards if and when they arise (including, but not limited to, those described in Earthwatch materials and safety briefings).
 Always comply with project staff instructions and recommended safety measures.

-- Be able to effectively communicate to the staff if you are experiencing distress or need assistance.
+• Be able to effectively communicate to the staff if you are experiencing distress or need assistance.

-- Be able to get along with a variety of people from different backgrounds and ages, often in close proximity, for the duration of your team.
+• Be able to get along with a variety of people from different backgrounds and ages, often in close proximity, for the duration of your team.

-- Be comfortable being surrounded by a language and/or culture that is different from your own.
+• Be comfortable surrounded by a language and/or culture different from yours.

 Health and Safety